Introduction to Throw Keyword in Java

 - Firstly, we imported the Scanner module to take the user input values.

-- We declared a variable ‘C’ to store the value of the quotient after the division of number ‘A’ by ‘B’.
+- We declared a variable ‘C’ to store the quotient’s value after dividing the number ‘A’ by ‘B’.

 - As the user can randomly give the numbers, we can think of a situation where a user can give the divisor as zero.